hpcaitech/ColossalAI/docs/source/en/features/gradient_accumulation.md

 ## Usage

 It is simple to use gradient accumulation in Colossal-AI.
-Just add this following configuration into your config file.
+Just call `booster.no_sync()` which returns a context manager.
+It accumulate gradients without synchronization meanwhile you should not update the gradients.
+Add this following configuration into your config file.
 The integer represents the number of iterations to accumulate gradients.

 ```python
 gradient_accumulation = <int>